vemonet/libre-chat/README.md

 > ⚠️ Development on this project has just started, use it with caution

-Easily configure and deploy a **fully self-hosted chat web service** based on open source Large Language Models (LLMs), such as llama2.
+Easily configure and deploy a **fully self-hosted chat web service** based on open source Large Language Models (LLMs), such as Llama 2.

 - 🌐 Free and Open Source chatbot web service with UI and API
 - 🏡 Fully self-hosted, not tied to any service, and offline capable.
 Forget about API keys!
 Models and embeddings can be pre-downloaded, and the training and inference processes can run off-line if necessary.